 Construction activity would generate on-site pollutant emissions associated with equipment exhaust and fugitive dust.
+SCAQMD has developed localized significance thresholds to determine the potential for on-site project activity to expose adjacent sensitive receptors to significant pollutant concentrations.
+These thresholds were designed to identify potential health-related impacts from construction activity.
 Table 2 shows the estimated localized emissions associated with each construction year.
-As shown, maximum daily volatile organize compounds (VOC), $NO_x$ , CO, $SO_x$ , $PM{2.5}$ , and $PM{10}$ emissions would not exceed the SCAQMD localized threshold of significance.
+As shown, maximum daily VOC, NO_x, CO, SO_x, PM{2.5}, and PM10 emissions would not exceed the SCAQMD localized threshold of significance.
 Therefore, the impact to sensitive receptors would be less than significant.